Juan-Alves-1/financial-health-calculator/readme.md

-# Financial Health Indicator (FHI) Web Application with Nginx Reverse Proxy and TLS
+# Financial Health Indicator (FHI)

-This repository contains the Financial Health Indicator (FHI) Web Application, a Go-based application designed to calculate financial health and savings projections.
-The application serves HTML pages with results and is containerized alongside a Dockerized Nginx reverse proxy, configured to handle TLS encryption using Let's Encrypt.
+The Financial Health Indicator (FHI) is a web application built with Go and Docker, designed as a marketing hook for a fintech company.
+It calculates financial health and savings projections based on user inputs, offering a clear and intuitive overview of their financial situation.

 ## Features